christo/loquacious/README.md

   * [ ] recent performance, best, worst, 80th percentile
 * [ ] attempt to read body language and facial expressions
   * stands as if to leave
+  * speaking to multiple visible people who take turns in the hot seat?
   * expresses emotion
     * evaluate if it may have been in response to something that was said
 * [ ] authenticated web user with http session